 - Best of the Road – Rand McNally.

-- Operating budget of $2 million with a diversified income stream comprised of earned revenue from admission receipts, Village store, café, licensing, program revenue and fundraising.
+- The Village operating budget of $1.8-million is derived from earned revenue from admission receipts, Village Store, Café, licensing agreements, program revenue and fundraising.